-By virtue of the nature of its business, the Oney Banque Accord group is consistently in a net borrower position.
+By virtue of the nature of its business, the Oney group is consistently in a net borrower position.
 Counterparty risk therefore mainly concerns off balance sheet transactions.
-To cover this risk, the Oney Banque Accord group, through Auchan Coordination Services, deals only with leading banks for its financing and interest rate derivative transactions.
-Interest rate derivative transactions are conducted only with banking counterparties rated at least A by Moody's, Standard & Poor's or Fitch.
+To cover this risk, the Oney group, through Auchan Coordination Services, deals only with leading banks for its financing and interest rate derivative transactions.
+Interest rate derivative transactions are conducted only with banking counterparties rated at least A by Moody's, Standard & Poor's or Fitch with the Oney Group.